UHvibe/UHvibe.github.io/index.md

 $ meteor npm run start
 ```

-If all goes well, the application will appear at [http://localhost:3000](http://localhost:3000).
+If done correctly, the application will appear at [http://localhost:3000](http://localhost:3000).
 If you have an account on the UH test CAS server, you can login.

+# Application Design

+In Progress..

 # User Guide